 - Two completed recommendations: one from a Teacher; one from a Principal or Guidance Counselor.
 Once inside the application, you will use the recommendation manager to send requests.

-- A submitted online application, with payment of the nonrefundable application fee of $75.
+- A submitted online application, with payment of the nonrefundable application fee.